dfeagans/Reference-Files/Configs/Configuration_QueenBeePro_xProv5.md

             $A/current/run=2.12
             $Z/current/run/2.12

-- **VFD Set-Up** - Control using the front panel initially, instead of the RS485 modbus.
-I belive my spindle is an GDZ-80-2.2B.
-    - make sure the jumpers are set to 2-3 internally to allow the front potentiometer to be used.
+- **VFD Set-Up** - Original set-up set the frequency using the front panel initially, instead of the RS485 modbus.
+Note that my spindle is an 110v, 2.2kw unit called "GDZ-80-2.2B.
+Originally, I had set the jumpers to connect the 2-3 (center and right) legs.
+That was because I was trying to use the front potentiometer originally, but didn't in the end.
+It was still set to 2-3 for all the below though.
+Otherwise, This was the settings process I used, remember to use *shift* to jump over units.
-    - Make sure these settings are used:

             PD013 - 8 (resets everything to factory defaults)
             PD001 - 0 (use the LCD display settings to control it) PD002 - 0 (use the LCD frequency to control motor)